rust-lang/rust/text/1522-conservative-impl-trait.md

 ## Syntax

-Let's start with the bikeshed: The proposed syntax is `impl Trait` in return type position, composing like trait objects to forms like `impl Foo+Send+'a`.
+Let's start with the bikeshed: The proposed syntax is `impl Trait` in return type position, composing like trait objects to forms like `impl Foo + Send + 'a`.

 It can be explained as "a type that implements `Trait`", and has been used in that form in most earlier discussions and proposals.